ThatCoolCoder/nosper-engine/README.md

 This project uses a rolling release system, where stable versions can be obtained through branches in the form of `vN`.
 The current stable version is on branch `v1`.

 (Maintainers: please update this doc when creating a new release branch)

+## Loadables

+A `Loadable` is a collection of predefined functions and variables that can be loaded at runtime.
+They should be loaded using `Evaluator.load()`.
+It is the responsibility of the consumer to manage defining, applying or removing them.
+There is also the possibility of collections of loadables being provided by external libraries.